ShahSau/jobhunt/README.md

 - Live Update of Applied Number of People:
 Real-time tracking of the number of applicants for each job.

+- Theme Change Options:
+Personalize your job search experience with the ability to change between dark and light mode.

 - Job Statistics:
 Access comprehensive statistics on various aspects of your job listings.